a7u7a/Base-Sidey/README.md

 # Base-Sidey
 - This is a fork from https://github.com/ronv/sidey
 - To be used with github pages as quick setup template
-- To be used as simple github pages template

 ### Simple dirty setup
 - Create new repo https://github.com/user/new-repo